scikit-build/cython-cmake/README.md

 If you find Python beforehand, the search will take this into account.
 You can specify a version range on CMake 3.19+.
 This will define a `Cython::Cython` target (along with a matching `CYTHON_EXECUTABLE` variable).
-It will also provide the following helper function:
+The UseCython module will provide the following helper function:

 ```cmake
 cython_transpile(<pyx_file>